-- Abelton Live
+- Ableton Live

 - Reason, Fruity Loops, CuBase, Native Instruments

-- Hands On Private Tutoring in Microphone Design, Uses, and Placement
+- Microphone Design, Uses, and Placement

-- Private Tutoring in Patch Bay and Signal Flow
+- Patch Bay and Signal Flow

-- Hands On Learning in Amplifiers and Consoles
+- Amplifiers and Consoles

-- One on one Tutoring in Audio Processing
+- Audio Processing

-- Experienced One on One instruction in Pro Tools File Management and Templates
+- Pro Tools File Management and Templates

 - Signal Processing

-- Private Instruction in Compressors, Gates, Limiters, and Clippers
+- Compressors, Gates, Limiters, and Clippers

-- One on One learning in Reverb, Delay, Chorus, and Flange
+- Reverb, Delay, Chorus, and Flange

-- Private Tutoring in Studio Design, Monitoring, and Speakers
+- Studio Design, Monitoring, and Speakers

-- Private Instruction in MIDI Electronic Music
+- MIDI Electronic Music

-- One on One instruction in Sequencing, Sampling, and Editing
+- Sequencing, Sampling, and Editing

 - Sync and Automation Post-Production Instruction

-- One on One Instruction in Surround Mixing and Output Media
+- One-on-one instruction in Surround Mixing and Output Media

-- Private Instructions in Mix Downs
+- Mix Downs

 - For the complete Recording Connection Course Curriculum in Pro Tools, click here